 Archaeological excavations "Hohe Birga"

-At present, three terraces artificially created to make room for colonization are clearly distinguished.
+At present, three terraces that were artificially created to make room for colonisation can be clearly seen.
 The hill is home to many remains of the original buildings, two of which have been excavated by the University of Innsbruck in recent years.
 Excavations resulted in the recovery of ceramic objects, jewellery and metal tools, as well as objects made of glass and bone.